Fintech-Club/MMI_Web_Scraper/README.md

 # MMI_Web_Scraper

 This is a Web Scraper made using Python and Selenium. <br>
-For this pythin script to work it needs a chromedriver.exe which should be download based on your computer's Chrome Browser Current Version. <br>
+For this python script to work it needs a chromedriver.exe which should be download based on your computer's Chrome Browser Current Version. <br>
 Relevant version of chromedriver.exe can be downloaded form this link: https://sites.google.com/chromium.org/driver/

 <h1>How to run the Script</h1>